Atomic clocks and gravitational waves as probes of non-metricity: Direct curvature sourcing of the Weyl field

-Even if one considers higher-order effects, the conclusion remains unchanged.
-At second order in perturbations the Ricci scalar scales as $R\sim h^2$, and for detectable gravitational waves with $h\sim10^{-21}$ one has $h^2\sim10^{-42}$, rendering such contributions completely negligible.
+Thus, the Weyl field satisfies the massless wave equation.
+The \(\tilde{R}^2\) term modifies the longitudinal mode dynamics but does not introduce a source term coupling to \(h_{\mu\nu}\).
+Importantly, there is no term proportional to the Riemannian curvature \(R\) or its derivatives that would source \(\epsilon_\mu\) linearly, because \(R\) vanishes for vacuum GWs.

+We close this Appendix by mentioning that the action contains only \(\tilde{R}^2\) and \(\tilde{C}^2\), but no \(R\tilde{R}\) term.
+The \(\tilde{C}^2\) term does not produce a linear coupling either, as shown in Appendix~\ref{app:B}.
+Even if we considered a more general action, any coupling of the form \(R \tilde{R}\) would involve the Riemannian curvature \(R\), which is zero for vacuum GWs at linear order.
+At second order in perturbations, \(R \sim \mathcal{O}(h^2)\), and the corresponding source term would be of order \(h^2\).
+For detectable GWs with \(h \sim 10^{-21}\), \(h^2 \sim 10^{-42}\), which is completely negligible.
 Therefore, direct curvature sourcing does not provide an efficient mechanism for exciting the Weyl field in the context of gravitational-wave propagation.